cybersecuricy/liquid-autoescape/README.md

 Liquid variable as used in a template.
 This object exposes the variable's name, as well as a list of any filters that it uses.
-These values can be used by each exemption function to determine whether a variable should be exempt from autoescaping, as shown by the code below:
+These values can be used by each exemption function to determine whether a variable should be exempt from auto-escaping, as shown by the code below:

 ```ruby
 Liquid::Autoescape.configure do |config|